Menu

 What happens if your personal information is not provided to MoleMap?

-You can always decline to give MoleMap any personal information we request, but that may mean we cannot provide you with some or all the services you have requested.
+You can always decline to give MoleMap any personal information we request, but that may mean we cannot provide you with the services you have requested.
 If you have any concerns about the personal information we have requested, please let us know using the contact information provided at the end of this policy.

 If you register for our online patient portal (My.Molemap.co.nz for New Zealand or My.Molemap.net.au for Australia), you are also able to manage some of the permissions related to your data yourself; for example, whether your doctor can see your images and diagnoses online or whether MoleMap can use your de-identified (aka anonymous) data for research and training.